-ASSESSMENT MASTERY ASSESSMENT CRITERIA Years 7 & 8 STRANDS BANDS KNOWLEDGE + SURFACE I know how a few ingredients work in recipes.
-UNDERSTANDING Sometimes I work hygienically and safely.
-I can name some Eatwell plate sections, some nutrients and give some examples of sources/functions of macro-nutrients.
+ASSESSMENT STRANDS MASTERY BANDS ASSESSMENT CRITERIA Years 7 & 8 Lineu hau a fau ingradianta wark in satista KNOWLEDGE + SURFACE I know how a few ingredients work in recipes.
+Sometimes I work hygienically and safely.
+UNDERSTANDING I can name some Eatwell plate sections, some nutrients and give some examples of sources.
+I can name a few functions of nutrients and ingredients.
 DEEPENING I know how a range of ingredients work in recipes.
 Most of the time I work hygienically and safely.
-I can name the Eatwell plate sections, name the macro and some micro nutrients and can suggest examples of sources and functions of these nutrients.
+I can name the Eatwell plate sections, name the macro- and some micro-nutrients and can suggest examples of sources.
+I can name some functions of these nutrients and ingredients.
 IN-DEPTH I know how a wider range of ingredients work in recipes.
 I consistently work hygienically and safely.
-I came name all the Eatwell plate sections, name a wide range of nutrients and give a variety of examples of sources and functions of nutrients.
+I came name all the Eatwell plate sections, name a wide range of nutrients and give a variety of examples of sources.
+I can name a range of functions of nutrients and ingredients.
 PROFOUND I know how a wide range of ingredients work in recipes and use this knowledge to modify my recipes.
 I always work hygienically and safely.
 I can name and identify foods in all the Eatwell plate sections.
 I can name the categories of nutrients and give examples of their sources and functions linking them to ingredients.
 I can relate my nutritional knowledge to my own diet and make recommendations to improve it.
+I understand how ingredients function in the products I make.
 MAKING SURFACE I can make a product which is quite basic and may need help to complete it.
 I am able to use a few of my ingredients and pieces of equipment correctly.
 DEEPENING I am able to make a successful product by following a recipe mostly independently and sometimes modify it during making to create a good product.
 I consistently apply basic hygiene and safety rules when using ingredients and equipment with increasing accuracy.
 IN-DEPTH I can follow and modify a recipe.
 I try to overcome any problems independently to make a very high quality product.
 I can use almost all the main equipment in the room and am competent in the use of the cooker.
-I can carry out a range of PROFOUNT techniques without help or guidance from my teacher.
+I can carry out a range of techniques without help or guidance from my teacher.
 PROFOUND I can follow and modify a recipe, overcoming any problems independently to make an excellent product.
 I can use all the equipment in the room and am fully competent in the use of the cooker.
-I can carry out a wide range of techniques safely and accurately without help or guidance without help or guidance.
-PLANNING SURFACE I can use my knowledge to help others.
-I can get myself ready for a practical activity.
-JUNFACE My choice of ingredients will be based on the selection suggested by the teacher.
+I can carry out a wide range of techniques safely and accurately without help or guidance.
+I can use my knowledge to help others.
+PLANNING SURFACE I can get myself ready for a practical activity.
+My choice of ingredients will be based on the selection suggested by the teacher.
 I need to ask for help to set up and during the lesson.
 DEEPENING I know how to store food correctly.
 I can select ingredients that are suitable to the type of dish being made.
-I can use research to help make decisions about what to make. rean use research to help make decisions about what to make.
+I can use research to help make decisions about what to make.